brendanmcc02/film-rec/notes.md

 however, the only advantage of using letterboxd's data is the accurate date rated. otherwise it's not very helpful.

-## Recommender Systems eBook

-**Novelty:** very important to recommend novel or unexpected films.
-Users are also interested in expanding their horizons.
-This is where my wildcard idea would work well: invert everything except imdbRating, (maybe fix numVotes to 0 to encourage lesser-known films?)

-**Diverse Results:** For example, if the user's highest genre is drama, don't recommend 20 drama films.
-Also throw in other recommendations from different genres that we know they also like (e.g. biographies could be a close second to drama, these should also be recommended).

-**Taste evolution:** User's taste evolves over time.
-So perhaps have less weighting towards older ratings compared to newer ratings.

 ## Integrating Date Rated

 * As mentioned in the previous section, people's taste in films change over time.
 Here is my idea to integrate this